laggery/vscode-fhir-tools/README.md

 - Open the Command Palette (⇧⌘P)
 - and type "FHIR run IGPublisher" - The terminal will launch and run the [FHIR IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation) with -ig ig.ini as parameter

+### update IG Publisher and Validator

+The Java validator and IG Publisher are updated frequently.
+You can update the tooling by opening the Command Palette (⇧⌘P)  and type "FHIR update Java Validator and IGPublisher"

 ### Validate FHIR resource with multiple parameters